amc3777/gcp-agent-examples/framework-less/Live-API/RAG-Engine/audio2audio/README.md

 > 1. Install the latest version [Android Studio](https://developer.android.com/studio) that matches your machine specifications.

-> 2. Import (New > Import Project) 'RAGEngineLiveAPIAudip' folder as a project in Android Studio.
+> 2. Import (New > Import Project) 'RAGEngineLiveAPIAudio' folder as a project in Android Studio.

 > 3. Sync project (File > Sync Project with Gradle Files).